ayiemba/MpesaLib/docfx_project/articles/stkpush.md

 	Passkey = "",	//get passkey from daraja
 	PhoneNumber = "",
 	TransactionDesc = "test"
-	//Note that you don't have to provide password and timestamp, these are calculated for you automatically provided you enter passkey.
+	//Note that you don't have to provide Password and Timestamp, these are calculated for you automatically provided you enter passkey.
 };

 //Make payment request